spion/fast-json-parser/README.md

 Work in progress fast incremental (streaming) JSON parser for node

-About 4 times slower than buffering a node stream then parsing it with JSON.parse
+About 3 times slower than buffering a node stream then parsing it with JSON.parse

-Currently works on all valid JSON, however it also accepts invalid JSON
+Currently works on most valid JSON, however it also accepts invalid JSON and is unable to handle unicode escape sequences in strings.

 # build